Economic history of the United Kingdom: Nationalisation

+Depressed regions

 With the postwar Labour Governments, the first comprehensive attempts at economic planning were made with initiatives intended to overhaul chronically depressed regions of the UK.
 The Distribution of Industry Act 1945 designated "development areas" in northeast England, Scotland, and Wales according to the findings of the Barlow Report of 1940, which had recommended a complete economic overhaul of the troubled areas it pinpointed.
 Between 1945 and 1950, the British government pumped some £300 million into the building of 481 new factories in these regions, to be leased to private industry.
 In addition there were 505 privately owned factories built in the troubled regions on the active encouragement of the government in London.
 This activity created an estimated 200,000 new jobs.

+Coal

 The policy of nationalising the coal mines had been accepted in principle by owners and miners alike before the elections of 1945.
 The owners were paid £165,000,000.
 The government set up the National Coal Board to manage the coal mines; and it loaned it £150,000,000 to modernise the system.
 The general condition of the coal industry had been unsatisfactory for many years, with poor productivity.
 In 1945, there were 28% more workers in the coal mines than in 1890, but the annual output was only 8% greater.
 Young people avoided the pits; between 1931 and 1945 the percentage of miners more than 40 years old rose from 35% to 43%, and 24,000 over 65 years old.
 The number of surface workers decreased between 1938 and 1945 by only 3,200, but in that same time the number of underground workers declined by 69,600, substantially altering the balance of labour in the mines.
 That accidents, breakdowns, and repairs in the mines were nearly twice as costly in terms of production in 1945 as they had been in 1939 was probably a by-product of the war.
 Output in 1946 averaged 3,300,000 tons weekly.
 By summer 1946 it was clear that the country was facing a coal shortage for the upcoming winter with stock piles of 5 million tons too low.
-Nationalisation exposed both a lack of preparation for public ownership and a failure to stabilize the industry in advance of the change.
+Nationalisation exposed both a lack of preparation for public ownership and a failure to stabilise the industry in advance of the change.
 Also lacking were any significant incentives to maintain or increase coal production to meet demand.